Rensselaer County to open coronavirus testing site

 RENSSELAER COUNTY, N.Y.
-(NEWS10) Rennselaer County Executive Steve McLaughlin said Thursday that the county will open a new testing site next week.
-He says it will be by appointment only.
+(NEWS10) Rensselaer County Executive Steve McLaughlin said Thursday that the county will open a new testing site early next week.
+He said it will be by appointment only.

-He says that the location of the site will be announced Friday.
-It will be a county-run site not a state-run site.
+The location of the county-run testing site will be announced on Friday.

+Rensselaer County is hoping to receive between 500 and 1,000 testing kits each week.

+According to McLaughlin, having a testing site in Rensselaer County is being made possible with the help of a company.
+However, he would not release the company’s name until paperwork has been finalized.

-McLaughlin says there is also a plan to institute mobile testing sites.
+McLaughlin stated that there is also a plan to institute mobile testing sites.
 He said more details will be available in the coming days.

 #BREAKING: Rensselaer County Executive @SteveMcNY just annouced Rensselaer County will be getting a testing site that will go live next week.
 It will be by appointment, and there is a plan to have mobile testing sites as well.
 More details to become available in the coming days— Jamie DeLine (@JamieDeLineNews) April 30, 2020